 The business world is more competitive than ever.
 That’s why it’s critical to have your finger on the pulse of your brand’s health at all times.
 This means knowing where your business lies within its life cycle.
 Is it growing, has it hit a plateau, or is it reaching the end?
 If you’re growing, you want to sustain that.
-If you’re on a plateau, you need to look at reinvigorating so that you don’t decline.
+If you’re on a plateau, you need to look at reinvigorating so that you don’t lose momentum.
 And, if you’re in decline, you’re looking at a major kick-start or revamp.

-To determine where your business is, have a look at the 4 Critical Brand Factors Vitality Checklist we turn to.
+To determine where your business is, consider the checklist of four Critical Brand Vitality Factors.

 1. What differentiates you from the competition?
 Is it your ingredients, manufacturing, product offering or service?
-Or is it the extrinsic qualities your target market perceives?
-The stronger your product’s intrinsic differentiator, the easier it is to stand out from the herd.
+Or does your target market respond to other external qualities?
+The stronger your product’s intrinsic differentiator, the easier it is to stand head and shoulders above the competition.

 2. How relevant are you and your products?
 If your products and services are no longer relevant to your market, you run the risk of going from hero to zero in a very short time.
 Likewise, actively engaging with market needs today and tomorrow, can quickly catapult your brand from zero to hero.

-3. What is the measure of esteem with which your target market regards your brand?
+3. Does your target market hold your brand in high esteem?
 While influenced by how you position and communicate your brand’s character, esteem is often built from touch points.
 These are every point that your customer experiences in your business, from your marketing to the buying process, the way they use your product or service, to the after sales and support engagement.

-4. What knowledge does your target market have about your character and story?
-Aspects of your story combine to convey what makes you different; how and why you fulfil an existing need; and whether your brand is worthy of your consumer’s or client’s admiration.
+4. What does your target market know about your character and story?
+Aspects of your story combine to convey what makes you different.
+These aspects include how and why you fulfil an existing need; and whether your brand is worthy of your customer’s admiration.

 The first two aspects – differentiator and relevance – are the lead core characteristics of brand health.
 If you are in a growth cycle, you usually have strong differentiators and relevance.

-This company is definitely in a growth cycle, and by focussing on its differentiator, communicating it in a way that is clear, and showing how relevant it is, the company is increasing market’s knowledge of the product and building its brand esteem.
+This company is definitely in a growth cycle.
+By focusing on its differentiator, communicating it clearly, and demonstrating its relevance, the company is increasing the market’s knowledge of the product and building its brand esteem.

-Successful branding impacts a businesses’ overall vitality.
+Successful branding impacts a business’s overall vitality.
 Differentiator and relevance lead.
 And then, through strong content, brand language and design, you build esteem and knowledge.

-Not all brands have products that are easily differentiated.
+However, not all brands can easily differentiate their products.
 Some have to find another way to stand out.
-Our client STBB is a legal firm in a competitive market set.
-It differentiates itself in a field with a highly structured process by focussing on its extrinsic difference.
+Our client, STBB, is a legal firm in a competitive market.
+It differentiates itself in a field with a highly structured process by focusing on its extrinsic difference.
 STBB’s differentiator is that it offers more than just the paperwork.
 This implies expertise and service.

-What is the secret to brand design that ticks the boxes of the three most important questions brand owners and managers should continually ask themselves how they can tick the boxes to all four questions.
+Brand owners and managers should continually ask themselves how they can tick the boxes to all four questions.
 Ask: what will help me stand out from my competitors, increase my sales and strengthen my customer relationships?

-We believe the secret is…do a brand health check.
-Take the time to understand what your brand is made up of and the qualities it’s built, to ascertain where it lies in its business cycle; then understand and foresee how markets are changing.
+The answer is to do a brand health check.
+Take the time to understand what makes your brand and its stand-out qualities.
+This will help to ascertain where it lies in its business cycle, and to develop a deeper understanding of markets are changing.

 In a complex world, it is difficult for clients to manage their products and services while also giving their brand the deep consideration it deserves.
-As a brand agency, we can assist brands to look introspectively and give advice that is based on where they are in their business cycle.
+As a brand agency, we can help brands to look introspectively and give advice that is based on where they are in their business cycle.
 Then, we see the process through by applying strategy accordingly, to make sure their business aspirations are aligned to their brand strategy.

 Simply put, we make winning in a complex world easy.